ErnestWKLeung/ClubSimObjC/README.md

 Also, due to time limited, the source control structure is not a standard git flow (master, developer, feature branch).

 TestFlight version is prepared.
 Please email me to get the redeem code.

+KnownIssue:
+- Do not handle layout in small screen size properly.